fwcd/ProjectLighthouse/README.md

 > Responders usually process a "higher-level" representation of user input (which is closer to the actual domain) rather than raw mouse events.

 ### View Controllers
-Loosely speaking, view controllers "manage" a single or multiple views.
+Loosely speaking, view controllers coordinate communication between UI components.
 They...

 * assemble the subview hierarchy (by adding childs etc.)
-* implement a responder for associated views
 * communicate with external views (such as the lighthouse)
+* mediate controller information

-> Note that views may be polymorphic (i.e. they implement an interface such as `GridView`).
+> Note that views and/or controllers may be polymorphic (i.e. they implement an interface such as `GridView`).

 ### Views
 * present the model
 * notify responders about events

+### Controllers
+* implement a responder for associated views (they accept user input)

 ### Models
 * contain data and domain logic